 The first model that Matra produced after the acquisition was the Djet an updated Bonnet.
 Then they built the 530 with a Ford V4 engine from the Taunus (the German version of the Cortina).
 During this time Matra had started to build a relationship with the French company Simca during the time they were being slowly acquired by Chrysler.

 The first fruit of this relationship were racing sports cars and Formula 1 cars – winning the F1 championship in 1969 with Jackie Stewart and the Tyrrell Racing Organisation.
-The racing prototypes were very successful at Le Mans winning in with V12 engined cars in 72, 73 and 74.
+The racing prototypes were very successful at Le Mans winning with V12 engined cars in 1972, 73 and 74.
 Then Matra-Simca turned to producing road cars.

 The first Matra-Simca car was the Bagheera, a 3 seater sports coupe using Simca 1.3 and later 1.5 litre 4 pots, in fact they used the complete Simca running gear including gearbox and suspension.
 The only difference was that the car used a mid mounted engine whilst the donor car was a front drive.
 It was quite a sleek car, very similar to the Lotus Elite or Reliant Scimitar of the same period.
 The Bagheera (apparently named after a Jungle Book character) was in production from 1973 – 1980.